Lima Tramway: Horsecar era

 The first proposal to implement a tramway system in Lima was proposed by business partners Manuel Magán and Santiago Coloy in October 1862, being rejected due to both requested an exclusive privilege over the system.
 On September 29, 1876, a new proposal for the construction of a Horsecar by Mariano Antonio Borda was approved, with a contract being signed with the Municipality of Lima on the same year.

 The system was serviced by twenty trolleys distributed in four routes:

 Electric era

 The tramway started its conversion to electric traction from 1902 to 1906, with two more lines being built starting in Lima and ending in Callao and Chorrillos.
 The latter was inaugurated by president Manuel Candamo on February 17, 1904, at that time not yet reaching Chorrillos, but Barranco.

 In 1910 four urban tram lines in Lima were reopened and the existing network was extended as follows:

-In October 1924, during the government of Augusto B. Leguía, a strike took place that temporarily paralyzed the system.
+In October 1924, during the second government of Augusto B. Leguía, a strike took place that temporarily paralyzed the system.